jeertmans/manim-slides/docs/source/reference/gui.md

 manim-slides wizard
 ```

-A similar window to the image below will pop-up and prompt to change keys.
+A similar window to the image below will pop up and prompt to change keys.

 ```{eval-rst}
 .. image:: ../_static/wizard_light.png